blockbasenetwork/node/README.md

 BlockBase is the power of Blockchain applied to Databases.
 It uses sidechains for database storage, and those sidechains are connected to the EOS platform through EOS smart contracts.

 ## Development State
-The node software currently has working consensus tested on private and public test networks.
-The database functionality is still in active development and not currently ready to be used.
+The node software is in beta and in active testing on the EOS network.
+The software is usable, but will probably still have bugs.
+Use with care and avoid large sums of BBT.

 ## Prerequisites
 - .NET Core SDK 2.1